jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >      - Tedious: Not having an own printer
 >      - […]
 >
-> - *Title:* »being closer«: Page Spreads instead of single pages
+> - *Title:* “being closer”: Page Spreads instead of single pages
 >     - Creates page spreads (In books you have always 2 opposite pages, thus single pages are not useful for design)
 >
 > \
 > <!-- TODO: Not having the P3 code in the example but referring to it in the discussion is irritating.
 Should I add the P3 codes here?
 Or just take the comment out? -->
 > Actually, the example above is not great in terms of analysis:
- The »Test in the Media you target«  data is almost all from one person (P3) and the »being closer«-Group has only a single data point.
+ The “Test in the Media you target”  data is almost all from one person (P3) and the “being closer”-Group has only a single data point.
 In later iterations I'll change this group.
 But for now it suffices.
 >